 Duty of care

-However, contrary to what some people may believe, the hastily enacted coronavirus and lockdown legislation did not relieve employers and duty holders of their duty of care to employees; coronavirus was not an unforeseeable risk and employers' obligations to reduce the risk of injury and illness as far as reasonably practicable remain.
+Contrary to what some people may believe, the hastily enacted coronavirus and lockdown legislation did not relieve employers and duty holders of their duty of care to employees; coronavirus was not an unforeseeable risk and employers' obligations to reduce the risk of injury and illness as far as reasonably practicable remained.

 Personal Protective Equipment (PPE) and other methods of control